 Views:

-You can also upgrade or downgrade your current servers to more storage, CPU or Ram.
-When upgrading, you are given the option to only upgrade the CPU and Ram.
-This will leave the existing storage limits as they currently are.
-You may do this as the server could be experiencing heavier than expected load but not really using much storage.
-So, a simple increase of CPU and Ram will resolve your issues.
-You can of course also increase the storage.
-But if you only want to increase the CPU and Ram make sure ti click the checkbox for CPU and Ram only.
-See below image.
+You can also upgrade or downgrade your current server to add more storage, CPU, or RAM.
+When upgrading, you have the option to upgrade only the CPU and RAM.
+This leaves the existing storage limits unchanged.
+This option is useful if the server is experiencing heavier-than-expected load but is not using much storage.
+In such cases, a simple increase in CPU and RAM may resolve the issue.

 To upgrade your server, follow the simple steps below.